Difference Between Arbitration and Adjudication

 • The proceeding is voluntary in Arbitration, whereas the proceeding is compulsory in Adjudication.

-• The arbitration process can resolve a dispute in lesser time, whereas Adjudication is a lengthy process.
+• The arbitration process can resolve a dispute in less time, whereas Adjudication is lengthy.

 References